justsayantan/ScriptToFindAndPublish/README.md

 # ScriptToFindAndPublish

-Script To Find Component By Templates And Re-Publish In my previous blog I have described how easily we can add or update field of the page metadata in one go and publish all the pages using Coreservice API.
+In my previous blog I have described how easily we can add or update field of the page metadata in one go and publish all the pages using Coreservice API.
 Today I will describe another script which is not very common but sometime useful.

 Scenario: